-Article 5 of the Rules of the Board of Directors of 26th January, 2016, entitled 'The general role of supervision', lays down as one of its responsibilities the definition and approval of the Logista Group policies and general strategies, and in particular, the policy on control and management of risks, including fiscal risks, and the supervision of the internal systems of reporting and control, and in particular, of financial reporting.
+Article 5 of the Rules of the Board of Directors of 26th January, 2016, modified at December 19th 2017 entitled 'The general role of supervision', lays down as one of its responsibilities the definition and approval of the Logista Group policies and general strategies, and in particular, the policy on control and management of risks, including fiscal risks, and the supervision of the internal systems of reporting and control, and in particular, of financial reporting.
 It also defines the ultimate responsibility of the Board of Directors over the financial information which, as a quoted company, the Company has to publish regularly, and its responsibility to formulate the annual accounts and present them to the General Shareholders' Meeting.

-In accordance with the provisions of Article 43 of the By-Laws, the Logista Group has an Audit and Control Committee, whose main responsibilities in relation to the ICOFR, according to Article 17.2 of the Board's Rules, are the following:
+In accordance with the provisions of Article 43 of the By-Laws, the Logista Group has an Audit and Control Committee, whose main responsibilities, according to Article 17.2 of the Board's Rules and article 5 of Audit and Control Committee Regulation dated on December 19th 2017, are the following: